chung-leong/react-seq/README.md

 specific to this section, it can roll them back here.

 Please note that certain implementation details are left out of the code snippets above for brevity sake.
-Consult the [Transition example](./examples/transition/README.md) for something that better represent a fully-developed, real-world solution.
+Consult the [transition example](./examples/transition/README.md) for something that better represent a fully-developed, real-world solution.
 You'll also find further discussion on the Yield-Await-Promise model.

 ## Adding transition effects